ancapinty88/OpenCartProject/README.md

 #### 2.5 Test execution
 - Test cases are executed on the created cycle summary
-- Bugs have been created based on the failed test cases.
-The complete bug reports can be found here:
+- Bugs have been created based on the failed test cases
-*se poate pune link catre un fisier cu bug reports in Github

 #### 2.6 Test closure